-PBSW or CBSW in liaison with should indicate directly to the Parole Board where there are non-disclosure issues in relation to the information contained in this report.
-Both the PBSW and CBSW should consider if information contained in this is considered "damaging information" as defined in terms of Rule 6 of the Parole Board (Scotland) Rules 2001 which should not be disclosed to the individual whom it concerns.
-However, it should be highlighted that the final decision regarding disclosure of any information is at the discretion of the Parole Board under Section 32 - The operation of Rule 6 of Parole Board for Scotland: Guidance for members
+PBSW or CBSW in liaison with each other should indicate directly to the Parole Board where there are non-disclosure issues in relation to the information contained in this report.
+Both the PBSW and CBSW should consider if information contained in this is considered "damaging information" as defined in terms of Rule 9 of the Parole Board (Scotland) Rules 2022 which should not be disclosed to the individual whom it concerns.
+However, it should be highlighted that the final decision regarding disclosure of any information is at the discretion of the Parole Board under Section 32 - The operation of Rule 9 (page 136) of Parole Board for Scotland: Guidance for members